 Chili is a Tex-Mex dish.
-If you are familiar with Tex-Mex cuisine, you know that it is heavy on the hot peppers and usually offers some amount of heat.
-Exactly how much heat can vary depending on the cook’s preference.
+If you are familiar with Tex-Mex cuisine, you know that it usually offers some amount of spiciness.
+Exactly how much heat can vary depending on the cook’s preference and the chili peppers used.
 If you want to increase the heat of a chili that you think is too mild, you will need options that do not detract from the classic chili flavor profile.
 Here’s hot to make your chili spicier (in fact many ways) doing just that.

 Chipotle in adobo sauce